 The Problem

-Subcontractors submit applications on different dates, in different formats, with different levels of detail.
-The QS manually checks each against the order, progress on site, and retention terms.
-Certificates get generated in Excel or Word.
-Retentions are tracked in a separate spreadsheet.
-CIS deductions are calculated manually.
+Subcontractors submit applications on different dates, in different formats.
+The QS manually checks each against the order, progress, and retention terms.
+Certificates generated in Excel.
+Retentions tracked separately.
+CIS calculated manually.

-Multiply this across fifteen or twenty subcontractors per project, and the admin burden is enormous – especially when the same QS is also supposed to be managing the budget and producing the CVR.
+Multiply across fifteen or twenty subcontractors per project – the admin is enormous, especially when the same QS is also managing the budget and producing the CVR.

 The Impact